hookhamk/CTRL-ALT_SHIFTS/README.md

 Who is the target audience?
 Our platform is designed for businesses with shift-based employees, including retail, hospitality, healthcare, and service industries.
 It’s ideal for managers, HR professionals, and employees who need an easy, transparent way to handle work schedules.
 Ctrl+Alt+Shifts is a smart workforce scheduling platform that allows employers to create, manage, and optimize employee shifts seamlessly.
 It features an interactive calendar, shift swapping, automated scheduling, and real-time updates using GraphQL.

-What problem does it solve?
-Many businesses struggle with last-minute shift changes, scheduling conflicts, and inefficient workforce management.
-Our app eliminates these challenges by providing an intuitive scheduling system, reducing admin time, and ensuring teams stay organized.

-Who is the target audience?
-Our platform is designed for businesses with shift-based employees, including retail, hospitality, healthcare, and service industries.
-It’s ideal for managers, HR professionals, and employees who need an easy, transparent way to handle work schedules.

 🎯 Key Features **Update